sumis005/streetdifficult/README.md

 3. Add an additional `<DataView/>` component to the `App.js` for each of the boroughs (Queens, Brooklyn, Manhattan, Bronx).
 Fill in the props with the data provided in the StreetEasy blog post.

 4. Open the `<DataView/>` component.
 We are going to add another row so we can display the annual income in this component.
-To do so, add the code below to line 21.
+To do so, add the code below beneath the renter cost (in the example, it is below line 18).

 ```javascript
 <div className="text bottom">